 3. Choose Your Paper

 Thicker paper or cardstock works well when sewing on a machine.
-I have successfully stitched printer paper, wallpaper, and old maps on my sewing machine many times.
+I have repeatedly stitched printer paper, wallpaper, and old maps on my sewing machine.

-Thin flimsy paper such as book pages can tear easily.
-If you still want to use this kind of paper, consider using fusible stiffening paper.
-If you can, try out a sample of your paper first, to see if it is suitable.
+Thin, flimsy paper such as book pages can tear easily.
+If you still want to use this paper, consider using fusible stiffening paper.
+If you can, try out a sample of your paper first to see if it is suitable.

 4 Use the Right Stitch Length